oeway/AILab/README.md

                dev_mode=True)
 d.start()
 ```
-And you will see the worker running on the platform, now you are ready to go, try to create a widget.
+And you will see the worker running on the platform, now you are ready to go, try to create a widget and add the worker you just created.